brokechubb/JakeySelfBot/docs/AIRDROP_CLAIMING.md

 3. **Monitoring**: Regularly check logs for failed claims
 4. **Value Filtering**: Use `AIRDROP_IGNORE_DROPS_UNDER` to avoid claiming low-value drops
 5. **Selective Participation**: Disable specific drop types that may not be worth your time
+6. **Server Control**: Use the whitelist to focus on specific communities and reduce bot load